DataDog/kics/documentation/rules/terraform/aws/redshift_cluster_without_vpc.md

 ### Description

  Amazon Redshift clusters should be deployed within an Amazon VPC to ensure network isolation and control over access to the cluster.
-If the attributes `vpc_security_group_ids` and `cluster_subnet_group_name` are not specified, the cluster is created outside a VPC and could be exposed to the public internet, increasing the risk of unauthorized access and data breaches.
-A secure configuration includes these attributes as shown:
+If the `vpc_security_group_ids` and `cluster_subnet_group_name` attributes are not specified, the cluster is created outside a VPC and could be exposed to the public internet, increasing the risk of unauthorized access and data breaches.
+A secure configuration includes the following attributes:

 ```
 resource "aws_redshift_cluster" "secure_example" {